-For copies attested, for each copy not exceeding six lines, at twelve words to the line, and if more, one penny for each line additional, one shilling and six-pence.
+For copies attested, for each copy, not exceeding six lines, at twelve words to the line, and if more, one penny for each line additional, one shilling and six pence.

-For the receipt of the copy of the warrant from the Surveyor-General, upon lodging the same with any of the deputies, six-pencethe survey to find a marker, and pay for the chain carriers.
-[And the fees of the Receiver-General of the Land-Office shall be the sums which follow, and no other:
+For the receipt of the copy of the warrant from the surveyorgeneral, upon lodging the same with any of the deputies, six pence.

+And the recompose of all chain carriers shall be as follows, viz: